-This Biscuits and Gravy Casserole includes eggs, sausage gravy and biscuits, baked together to make the ultimate one-pan breakfast!
+This easy Biscuits and Gravy Casserole recipe has a homemade sausage gravy baked with eggs and homemade biscuit dough.
+It's the ultimate make-ahead breakfast!

 How to make Biscuits and Gravy Casserole: